 Parents are responsible for transportation to and from all games as well as practices, scrimmages and tournaments.
 For games, players are typically required to report to the game site 30 minutes prior to game-time.

-There will be an additional fee assessed to each player who plays in the travel program to help defray the costs related to the travel teams.
-The program provides uniforms for the travel teams; players will be required to purchase shooting shirts to be worn during game warm-ups.
+There will be an additional fee assessed to each player who plays in the travel program to help defray the costs related to the travel league.
+Players will be required to purchase warm-up shooting shirts and game uniforms.

 The league has specific rules for each grade level regarding playing time as well as substitution of players which all coaches within the entire league are required to follow.
 For more information about the JBL rules you can visit their website: https://www.jbl-hoops.com.

-24hr Rule: Any comments or observations that a parent may have can be discussed with the coaching staff, after a 24-hour time period
+24hr Rule: Any comments or observations that a parent may have should be discussed with the head coach after a 24-hour time period.

-Good sportsmanship & professional behavior is expected at all times, & in all circumstances by both the player and the parent, including relatives and friends.
+Good sportsmanship & professional behavior is expected at all times and in all circumstances by all coaches, players and spectators, including family and friends.
 There should be no negative feedback with referees or coaches, regarding a call or a play.
-We will not tolerate players that show disrespectful behavior on the court or on the bench.
+We will not tolerate disrespectful behavior on the court, on the bench or from the stands.

-Negative and/or disruptive actions by parents are cause for disciplinary actions against the parents.
-If the parents refuse to abide to the disciplinary action then the child's involvement with the team will be in jeopardy.
+Negative and/or disruptive actions by spectators may result in disciplinary actions from the referee or any RTBB official.
+If the offending party refuses to abide to the disciplinary action, then the child's involvement with the team could be in jeopardy.